stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

 ]
 ```

 The key change is, the second tab now points to our new `geolocation` module.
 After the app refreshes on your device, you can check out the second tab to see that it has indeed updated.
+Note that changing the id of the tab from `settings` to `geolocation` makes the tab icon disappear, as the icon is defined in the native css.
+You can reshow the icon by modifying `tab-bar-item#settings` to be `tab-bar-item#geolocation` in the `.css` files found in `app/common/native-styles/`.

 </section>
 <section class="docs-section" id="app-logic-in-the-controller">